-What happens when you sandwich homemade gluten free double-chocolate coconut cookies around store-bought coconut ice cream?
+What happens when you sandwich homemade gluten free double-chocolate cookies around store-bought ice cream?
 You get an incredibly easy but downright AMAZING gluten free ice cream sandwich!
-This gluten free and vegan ice cream cookie sandwich recipe is a staple in my kitchen, and I hope you’ll love it too!
+This gluten free and vegan ice cream cookie sandwich recipe is a staple in my kitchen, and I hope you'll love it too.
 [Video below]

 Ice cream cookie sandwich recipe

 Gluten free ice cream cookie sandwiches

-The slightly salty (in a good way!) double chocolate coconut cookies are naturally gluten-free, vegan and naturally sweetened.
+The slightly salty (in a good way!) double chocolate coconut cookies are gluten-free, vegan and naturally sweetened.
 They work perfectly in these ice cream sandwiches, as the cookies stay slightly soft in the freezer.

 Vegan ice cream cookie sandwiches

-While the gluten free double chocolate cookies are delicious on their own, they’re a million times better when sandwiched around coconut ice cream (I love Coconut Bliss brand, which is also vegan).
-You could certainly use plain vanilla ice cream instead, if you prefer.
+While the gluten free cookies are delicious on their own, they're a million times better when sandwiched around ice cream.
+I love Coconut Bliss brand, which is also vegan, but you could certainly use regular vanilla ice cream instead.
 Either way, this is one easy, make-ahead dessert that both kids and adults will be clambering for.